 - 8.c.
-Mitigation Measure 4.2-1a: The applicant shall ensure through the enforcement of contractual obligations that construction contractors implement a fugitive dust abatement program during construction, which shall include the following elements consistent with the Basic Construction Mitigation Measures recommended by the Bay Area Air Quality Management District (BAAQMD): - Cover all exposed stockpiles. - Water all exposed roadway and construction areas two times a day. - Sweep paved streets three times daily (with water sweepers) if visible soil material is carried onto adjacent streets. - Limit traffic speeds on unpaved roads to 15 miles per hour (mph). - After grading is complete, construction of paved surfaces (e.g., roadways, driveways, sidewalks, building pads) should be completed as soon as possible unless protected by seeding, soil binders, or other similar measures. - Limit idling time to a maximum of five minutes and turn off equipment when not in use; clear signage indicating this shall be displayed at the project site access point. - All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications and shall be checked by a certified visible emissions evaluator. - Suspend excavation and grading activity when winds (instantaneous gusts) exceed 25 mph. - Any burning of cleared vegetation shall be conducted according to the rules and regulations of the BAAQMD's Regulation 5 (BAAQMD, 2008).
-Prior notification to BAAQMD shall be made by submitting an Open Burning Prior Notification Form to BAAQMD's office in San Francisco. - A publicly visible sign shall be posted with the telephone number and person to contact at the County regarding dust complaints.
+Mitigation Measure 4.2-1a: The applicant shall ensure through the enforcement of contractual obligations to be contained within the Subdivision Improvement Agreement (Condition No. 22) that construction contractors implement a fugitive dust abatement program during construction, which shall include the following elements consistent with the Basic Construction Mitigation Measures recommended by the Bay Area Air Quality Management District (BAAQMD): - Cover all trucks hauling soil, sand, and other loose materials. - Cover all exposed stockpiles. - Water all exposed roadway and construction areas two times a day. - Sweep paved streets three times daily (with water sweepers) if visible soil material is carried onto adjacent streets. - Limit traffic speeds on unpaved roads to 15 miles per hour (mph). - After grading is complete, construction of paved surfaces (e.g., roadways, driveways, sidewalks, building pads) should be completed as soon as possible unless protected by seeding, soil binders, or other similar measures. - Limit idling time to a maximum of five minutes and turn off equipment when not in use; clear signage indicating this shall be displayed at the project site access point. - All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications and shall be checked by a certified visible emissions evaluator. - Suspend excavation and grading activity when winds (instantaneous gusts) exceed 25 mph. - Any burning of cleared vegetation shall be conducted according to the rules and regulations of the BAAQMD's Regulation 5 (BAAQMD, 2008).
+Prior notification to BAAQMD shall be made by submitting an

+- Open Burning Prior Notification Form to BAAQMD's office in San Francisco. - A publicly visible sign shall be posted with the telephone number and person to contact at the County regarding dust complaints.
 A response and corrective action shall occur within 48 hours.
 The BAAQMD's phone number shall also be visible to ensure compliance with applicable regulations. - 8.d.
-Mitigation Measure 4.2-1b: The applicant shall ensure through contractual obligations (to be contained within the Subdivision Improvement Agreement with the Department of Public Works per Condition No. 21) with construction contractors that the following Best Management Practices (BMPs) shall be implemented during all stages of construction: - All heavy-duty construction equipment shall be equipped with diesel particulate matter filters.

-- Only low Reactive Organic Gas (ROG) coatings shall be utilized. - The applicant shall use only Tier 2 or better heavy-duty construction equipment. - 8.e.
-Mitigation Measure 4.3-3a: Prior to issuance of a grading permit "hard card," a qualified biologist shall conduct a minimum of two protocol level pre-construction surveys for listed bird species during the recommended survey periods for the nesting season that coincides with the commencement of construction activities: - Northern harrier: Present year-round, breeds March through August; - Burrowing owl: Present year-round, breeds primarily March through August, but can be February through December; and - White-tailed kite: Present year-round, breeding occurs in autumn.
+Mitigation Measure 4.2-1b: The applicant shall ensure through contractual obligations (to be contained within the Subdivision Improvement Agreement with the Department of Public Works per Condition No. 2122) with construction contractors that the following Best Management Practices (BMPs) shall be implemented during all stages of construction: - All heavy-duty construction equipment shall be equipped with diesel particulate matter filters. - Only low Reactive Organic Gas (ROG) coatings shall be utilized. - The applicant shall use only Tier 2 or better heavy-duty construction equipment. - 8.e.
+Mitigation Measure 4.2-8: The applicant shall purchase CO2e emissions reduction credits in the amount of 249 MT prior to the start of construction.
+GHG CO2e emissions reduction credits are generated by projects that reduce their GHG emissions by the use of technology or a reduction in business over business as usual.
+The CO2e emission reduction credits must be permanently retired by the project applicant, thereby reducing annual emissions for the lifetime of the proposed project. - 8.f.
+Mitigation Measure 4.3-3a: Prior to issuance of a grading permit "hard card," a qualified biologist shall conduct a minimum of two protocol level pre-construction surveys for listed bird species during the recommended survey periods for the nesting season that coincides with the commencement of construction activities: - Northern harrier: Present year-round, breeds March through August; - Burrowing owl: Present year-round, breeds primarily March through August, but can be February through December; and

+White-tailed kite: Present year-round, breeding occurs in autumn.
 Nesting season begins in February and ends in August.